-Admissions Policies and Procedures: To be considered for admission, a candidate must submit to the Admissions Office:
+Degree Goals

+Student learning goals for this degree are:

+- To undertake research leading to new knowledge and/or resources for the practice of ministry. - To advance their competency to a higher level of performance in the practice of ministry. - To develop a capacity for critical appraisal of how they themselves function as religious leaders. - To demonstrate the capacity to think both within and outside their own traditions while engaging the big questions. - o Big questions for Semester 1 - What does it mean to be human?
+What is needed for human flourishing? - Big questions for Semester 2 - Is God One?
+How wide is God's Mercy? - o Big questions for Semester 3 - What is the nature of power?
+How much agency do humans exercise?

+Exception to the 3-Year Rule.

-- A completed DMin Application - Evidence of Master of Divinity degree, or equivalent (see below), from an accredited theological institution; a cumulative grade point average of at least 3.0 is expected. - At least three years of professional ministry experience following the MDiv - Official transcripts from each college, university, and seminary attended - Four letters of reference - Vocational Essay - Application Fee - Interviews with a faculty member and the Dean of Admissions.
-It is preferable that the application and essay be completed and submitted before scheduling interviews with the Admissions Office. - Application Deadline: July 1 Applications and supporting documents received by this date are reviewed in July for consideration for admission in the following Semester 1. - Up to twenty percent (20%) of students in the degree program may be enrolled without the requisite three years of ministry experience at the time of admission if they demonstrate the level of competence and reflection appropriate for advanced, professional ministerial studies (ATS, Standard E.4.3).
-To be considered for such admission, applicants must meet the following criteria: - They must have been engaged in consistent professional ministry during the five years immediately prior to application. - They are further required to submit their best example of written theological reflection on the practice of ministry for assessment by the Admissions Committee, including the Chair of the Doctor of Ministry Committee.
+Up to twenty percent (20%) of students in the degree program may be enrolled without the requisite three years of ministry experience at the time of admission if they demonstrate the level of competence and reflection appropriate for advanced, professional ministerial studies (ATS, Standard E.4.3).
+To be considered for such admission, applicants must meet the following criteria:

+- They must have been engaged in consistent professional ministry during the five years immediately prior to application. - They are further required to submit their best example of written theological reflection on the practice of ministry for assessment by the Admissions Committee, including the Chair of the Doctor of Ministry Committee.

-Master of Divinity Equivalency Criteria: Admission to the DMin program requires an MDiv degree, or its educational equivalent from an institution accredited by The ATS (ATS, Standard E.4.2).
+Master of Divinity Equivalency Criteria:

+Admission to the DMin program requires an MDiv degree, or its educational equivalent from an institution accredited by The ATS (ATS, Standard E.4.2).
 Lancaster Theological Seminary employs the following template to determine whether an applicant who does not currently hold an accredited MDiv degree has met the minimum number of master's-level courses and hours to qualify for MDiv equivalency.
 Ministerial experience alone is not considered the equivalent of or a substitute for the master's degree.